-Becky Robinson is President and Founder of Alley Cat Allies, the nation’s leading national cat advocacy organization, and leads the movement to protect and improve the lives of all domestic cats.
+Becky Robinson is President and Founder of Alley Cat Allies, the nation’s leading cat advocacy organization.
+She stands at the forefront of the global movement to protect and improve the lives of all cats.

-Becky founded Alley Cat Allies in 1990 after discovering a colony of alley cats in a Washington, DC neighborhood.
-Learning the local animal control advocated killing them, Becky resolved to protect the cats and vowed community cats everywhere would no longer be victims of lethal animal control policies.
-Determined to chart a course on animal control and shelter industry reform, she and the organization popularized Trap/Neuter/Return in the United States and developed TNR best practices that are still in place today.
-She also established three spay/neuter clinics in the Washington, DC area that are models for feral cat veterinary care.
+Becky founded Alley Cat Allies in 1990 after discovering a colony of alley cats in Washington, D.C.
+Learning the local animal control advocated killing them, she resolved to protect alley cats right then and there.
+Becky and her organization popularized Trap-Neuter-Return (TNR) in the United States, and developed best practices that are still in place today.
+She established three spay/neuter clinics in the Washington, D.C. area that are models for feral cat veterinary care.

 Robinson’s book, The Evolution of the Cat Revolution, documents 25 years of pioneering efforts to revolutionize the way cats are treated in the United States.
 Buy your copy of The Evolution of the Cat Revolution on Amazon.com.